(methotrexate) Oral Solution

 Proper Storage And Disposal

-Advise patients to store XATMEP either refrigerated (2°C to 8°C/36°F to 46°F) or at room temperature (20°C to 25°C/68°F to 77°F) for up to 60 days; excursions permitted to 15°C to 30°C (59°F to 86°F).
-Inform patients and caregivers of the need for proper storage and disposal of dispensing bottles and dosing devices [see REFERENCE].
+Advise patients to store XATMEP either refrigerated (2°C to 8°C/36°F to 46°F) or at room temperature (20°C to 25°C/68°F to 77°F) with excursions permitted to 15°C to 30°C/59°F to 86°F. If stored at room temperature, discard after 60 days.
+Inform patients and caregivers of the need for proper storage and disposal of dispensing bottles and dosing devices [see REFERENCES].